-Click on each grade or division level to learn about required reading and activities, as well as review a supplemental reading list.
+To learn about required summer reading/learning and review supplemental reading lists, please click on each grade or division level, below.
 Reading lists are compiled according to which grade the student will enter in the fall.

 This year, WES Dragons in Grades 2-5 are encouraged to take a Summer Reading Trip and explore the United States by reading a wide variety of books that either have a regional setting, author, or focus.
-Click the picture below for suggested titles and a tracker.
+Click the picture below for an interactive map with suggested titles and a tracker.

 The goal is to read at least one book from each geographic area (Northeast, Southeast, Midwest, Southwest, & West) to build understanding of the diversity of the United States regions and complete the map.